girishji/easyjump.vim/README.md

 ### Letters

-The virtual text letters that appear next to the destination you want to jump to are prioritized based on distance from the cursor, with at least one letter per line.
-The letters appear in the following order of decreasing priority.
-The letters and order can be changed by assigning to the following variable.
+Jump locations are prioritized based on the distance from the cursor.
+Virtual text letters are placed in this order, with at least one letter per line.
+The order of letters can be changed by assigning to the following variable.

 ```
 g:easyjump_letters = 'asdfgwercvhjkluiopynmbtqxzASDFGWERCVHJKLUIOPYNMBTQXZ0123456789'